uptonking/note4yaoo/lib-editor-tiptap-examples.md

     - there's currently a hard requirement for ActiveStorage

 - https://github.com/decidim/decidim
-  - Decidim is a participatory democracy framework, written in Ruby on Rails, originally developed for the Barcelona City government online and offline participation website
+  - a participatory democracy framework, written in Ruby on Rails, originally developed for the Barcelona City government online and offline participation website
   - [To Trix or not to Trix · Discussion](https://github.com/decidim/decidim/discussions/7585)

 - [Thoughts on Action Text](https://www.reddit.com/r/rails/comments/rt2qvo/thoughts_on_action_text/)